mschordan/agaconv/doc/agaconv.1.md

 this option also reads the existing default config file before regenerating a new default config file.

+\--change-config
+: Change default configuration settings.
+Any other option can be added on the command line and the respective value is then set as default value in the default configuration.
+For example, it can be used with other options, e.g. --hc-path=PATH, to set the path for the ham_convert tool.
+It can also be used to set the default width to 640.

+    Example: agaconv \--change-config \--width=640

+    This sets the default width
+    of a converted video to a width of 640.
+Option \--help shows with each option also its default values and can therefore be used to check the effect of \--change-config to the default values.

+\--load-config FILE
+: Load a user configuration file with name FILE instead of the default configuration file.

+\--save-config FILE
+: Save the current configuration as FILE.
+This basically saves the current default configuration in a separate file.
+Additional options can be specified on the command line.

 \--tmp-dir-prefix DIRNAME
 : Sets the prefix of the temporary directory name as DIRNAME.
 The default name is "tmp-agaconv" and it is recommended to keep this setting unmodified.